-Since coming to Germany in 2015, I have performed hundreds of concerts in cities around Europe including two tours in Poland that involved Syrian music and poetry.
-My tours also brought me to Italy, Spain and France with the Syrian Cultural Caravan in 2017.
-In Germany, I also regularly perform as a soloist and have composed music for the Babylon Orchestra, Wedding Orchestra, Baden-Baden Wind Orchestra and Aananda electronic band.
+Since coming to Germany in 2015, he has performed hundreds of concerts in cities around Europe including two tours in Poland that involved Syrian music and poetry.
+His tours also brought him to Italy, Spain and France with the Syrian Cultural Caravan in 2017.
+In Germany, he also regularly performed as a soloist and has composed music for the Babylon Orchestra, Wedding Orchestra, Baden‐Baden Wind Orchestra and Ananda electronic band.

-I have also co-founded four bands in Berlin and currently composes music for them.
-The first band, Matar, consists of Syrian and German musicians working on merging Middle Eastern Arabic Classical Music and Western Classical music.
-SINGA, is a Syrian-German music group that infuses jazz music with a Middle Eastern spirit.
-Naranja, performs Andalusian Music, and the fourth band is “Nabil & Matthias”, a Syrian-German duo balancing Oud solos with Latino rhythms.
+The first band, Matar, means ‘rain’ in Arabic and consists of Syrian and German musicians working on merging Middle Eastern Arabic Classical Music and Western Classical Music.
+SINGA, meaning ‘connect’ in Lingala, is a Syrian‐German music group that infuses jazz music with a Middle Eastern spirit.
+Naranja, meaning ‘orange’ in Spanish, performs Arabic Andalusian Music using Oud and Percussion, and the fourth band is “Nabil & Matthias”, a Syrian‐German duo balancing Oud solos with Latino rhythms.

-In 2020, I released my first Album “From Damascus to Berlin”.
+In 2020, He released his first Album “From Damascus to Berlin”.
 The album is an archaeology of the many unknowns faced during forced migration and how music and memory create a new understanding of connection to place.
-The songs reflect the geography of my experience on the move, seeking asylum in Europe and the (re-)negotiation of the meaning of home, including traditional Damascene songs as well as a new interpretation of Schubert’s Der Leiermann.
+The songs reflect the geography of his experience on the move, seeking asylum in Europe and the (re‐)negotiation of the meaning of home, including traditional Damascene songs as well as a new interpretation of Schubert’s De Leiermann.